 This powerful Chrome extension allows you to create designs then export them into a CSS file for use on your site.
 It supports layers and contains a plethora of the tools that you're used to from your regular photo editor.

 This brilliant extension will take your code and output snapshots for your demos and mockups.
 You can also add themes and effects to create images for promo and your online portfolio.

-As a web developer, you may be required to test your web pages.
-Repeating the same actions over and over again can be a tiresome process. iMacros is a handy Chrome extension which lets you record your actions and save them so you only need to do them once.
-After that you can test your pages over and over again repeating the action with a click of a button, saving valuable time and letting you concentrate on more pressing matters.
+As a web developer, you may be required to test your webpages.
+Repeating the same actions over and over again can be a tiresome process. iMacros is a handy Chrome extension that lets you record your actions and save them so you only need to do them once.
+After that you can test your pages over and over again, repeating the action with a click of a button.
+It saves valuable time, freeing you to concentrate on more pressing matters.